diegoiast/fdbox/readme.md

  1. Linux: Clang/GCC - this is the main development environment.
 Supported.
  2. Windows10: MinGW/TCM (9) - this is the main development environment.
 Supported.
  3. DOS: TC 2.02 - this is the main development environment.
 Supported.
+    BUG: `glob()` functionlaity tends to allocate too much memory, and the code is fauly, not reporting this to the app.
+Resules in garbage in the screen when `dir ` on a directory with lots of files (~80 on my tests, but it depends on memory available).
  4. DOS: DJGPP - I am haing problems in runtime.
 Seems like `tolower()` is breaking my code.
 Might be a compiler bug, I should choose another version of DJGPP.
  5. DOS: PacificC - Its not a high priority, but we have a working branch called `pacific-c-support`